Cobalt production is hot and getting hotter. Here are the 10 top cobalt-producing countries of 2018, based on US Geological Survey numbers.

 Mine production: 3,200 MT

-Papua New Guinea is a newcomer to this year’s list of top cobalt production by country.
+Papua New Guinea has made the list of top cobalt production by country for the second year in a row.
 The small country off the coast of Australia produced 3,200 MT of cobalt as a by-product of nickel production.
-The country’s main cobalt producer is the Ramu nickel mine near Madang.
-The mine is a joint venture between private company MCC Ramu NiCo (85 percent), Highlands Pacific (ASX:HIG) (8.56 percent) and the Papua New Guinea government (6.44 percent).
+The country’s main cobalt producer is the Ramu nickel mine near Madang, a joint venture between private company MCC Ramu NiCo (85 percent), Highlands Pacific (ASX:HIG) (8.56 percent) and the Papua New Guinea government (6.44 percent).

 Don’t forget to follow us @INN_Resource for real-time news updates.